akullpp/awesome-java/README.md

 - [OpenRefine](http://openrefine.org) - Tool for working with messy data: cleaning, transforming, extending it with web services and linking it to databases.
 - [PipelinR](https://github.com/sizovs/pipelinr) - Small utility library for using handlers and commands with pipelines.
 - [Polyglot for Maven](https://github.com/takari/polyglot-maven) - Extensions for Maven 3.3.1+ that allows writing the POM model in dialects other than XML.
+- [RR4J](https://github.com/Kartikvk1996/RR4J) - RR4J is a tool that records java bytecode execution and later allows developers to replay locally.
 - [Simple Java Mail](https://github.com/bbottema/simple-java-mail) - Mailing with a clean and fluent API.
 - [Smooks](https://github.com/smooks/smooks) - Framework for fragment-based message processing.
 (Apache-2.0 OR LGPL-3.0-or-later)
 - [Togglz](https://www.togglz.org) - Implementation of the Feature Toggles pattern.